we-make-software/tech/README.md

 In Linux, we need to tell where Init and Exit are.
 We use module_init and module_exit.
 These connect the code with the Linux compiler to run at start and end.

-I have two functions called inside, I will explain later.
+I have two functions called inside RunInit and RunExit, I will explain later.
 In RunInit, there is a parameter void.
 In C, functions need a parameter type.
 If no value is sent, we still write void.
 The function returns 0.
 This means success to Linux.
 You can return other numbers for errors, but here I return 0.